Overview

 }

-NOTE: Be Aware that currently reverse_shell uses tokio’s sender/reciever while the rest of the methods rely on mpsc’s.
+NOTE: Be Aware that currently reverse_shell uses tokio’s sender/receiver while the rest of the methods rely on mpsc’s.
 This is an artifact of some implementation details under the hood of Imix.
-Some day we may wish to move completely over to tokio’s but currenlty it would just result in performance loss/less maintainable code.
+Some day we may wish to move completely over to tokio’s but currently it would just result in performance loss/less maintainable code.

 After you implement all the functions and write descriptive error messages for operators to understand why function calls failed, you need to: